boatracevibeproject/trimmer/README.md

 All `Trimmer::trim`, `Trimmer::ltrim`, and `Trimmer::rtrim` methods are **non-destructive** (they return new values rather than modifying the original data).

 ## License
-The BVP Trimmer package is open source software licensed under the [MIT license](LICENSE).
+The BVP Trimmer is open source software licensed under the [MIT license](LICENSE).